-Colorado Springs, CO – Strength and conditioning coaches, sports scientists and fitness professionals from around the world converged on NSCA’s 36th National Conference in July 2013 to discover cutting-edge research and practical applications in strength and conditioning, presented by the industry’s most elite and respected experts.
-One of the many exciting events during the conference took place during the Award Ceremonies where distinctive honors were given to several fitness professionals for outstanding achievement.
+Colorado Springs, CO– Strength and conditioning coaches, sports scientists and fitness professionals from around the world converge on NSCA’s 37th National Conference on July 10-12, 2014 to discover cutting-edge research and practical applications in strength and conditioning, presented by the industry’s most elite and respected experts.
+One of the many exciting events during the conference takes place during the Award Ceremonies where distinctive honors are given to several fitness professionals for outstanding achievement.

 About the National Strength & Conditioning Association